GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/active_formation_plane.md

   <ImportStructure src="../structure/cable_active_formation_plane.snbt"></ImportStructure>
 </GameScene>

-ME Active Formation Plane is a <ItemLink id="ae2:formation_plane" /> that can place block or drop items actively.
+ME Active Formation Plane is a <ItemLink id="ae2:formation_plane" /> that can actively place blocks or drop items.

 You don't need to set up a subnet for it.
-It works like an <ItemLink id="ae2:export_bus" /> but place block instead of outputting it to a chest.
+It works like an <ItemLink id="ae2:export_bus" /> but places blocks instead of outputting them to a chest.